Wall Street rally fades as corporate profit reports ramp up

-Stock indexes on Wall Street shed early gains and turned lower in afternoon trading Monday, a choppy start to a week full of updates on the two things that set stock prices: how much profit companies are making and where interest rates are heading.
+Stocks closed lower on Wall Street Monday after an early rally evaporated by midafternoon, marking a choppy start to a week full of updates on the two things that set stock prices: how much profit companies are making and where interest rates are heading.

+The S&P 500 fell 0.8% after having been up 1% in the early going, The index broke a five-day losing streak at the end of last week.
+Gains in energy producers, big retailers and other companies that rely on consumer spending were outweighed by a pullback in health care and technology stocks.
+Goldman Sachs rose after reporting better profit for the spring than expected.

+The Dow Jones Industrial Average fell 0.7% and the Nasdaq composite lost 0.8%.

 People are also reading…